sucharita1/ESG_investing_analysis/README.md

 - We use three methods to calculate Stock price increse from investor confidence.Then, we choose one of them to calculate test and train.
 - - 3 Methonds choose see **Stock_Price_valuation_ 3_Methods.ipynb**
 - - train and test see **PS_Method_Machine_Learning _Model.ipynb**
+### Preliminary Data Preprocessing
+- Data clean: remove the null and inf
+- Data untergration:
+        - Independent Variable: ESG Score
+        - Dependent Variable:Value of Stock Price change from investor confidence
+- Data reduction: Remove the outlier, if amount is over 3*averagae of Dependent Variable
+### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+- We want to measure how ESG affects stock prices.
+Firstly, we should calculate passive value by stock valuation.
+Then, MV value minus passive value that is equal to value of Stock Price change from investor confidence.
+We get all finanical information from our dataset, then we calculate value of Stock Price change from investor confidence More detail and analysis.
+Finally, we create a Liner Regression.   see **Stock_Price_valuation_ 3_Methods.ipynb**
+- Why we choose EGS?
+ESG is not only reason to influence stock price,but it cover most of internal factors and it can also influence external factors.
+In our model, we assume the ESG is only reason to inflence the stock price
+### Model we choos
+Liner Regression
 ### Benefit
 - All the companies can use this method because sales are always positive.
 Like the dividend method, if the current year dividend is Zero, we cannot use it.
 - No human intervention is needed (automation)